ariebovenberg/slotscheck/README.rst

    :target: https://github.com/psf/black

 Adding ``__slots__`` to a class in Python is a great way to reduce memory usage.
-But to work properly, all subclasses need to implement it.
+But to work properly, all base classes need to implement it.
 It turns out it's easy to forget one class in complex inheritance trees.
 What's worse: there is nothing warning you that you messed up.